dbt-labs/docs.getdbt.com/website/docs/sql-reference/clauses/sql-limit.md

 ## LIMIT syntax in Snowflake, Databricks, BigQuery, and Redshift

-Most, if not all, modern data warehouses support the ability to LIMIT a query and the syntax is also the same across them.
+All modern data warehouses support the ability to LIMIT a query and the syntax is also the same across them.
 Use the table below to read more on the documentation for limiting query results in your data warehouse.

 | Data warehouse | LIMIT support? |
 |:---:|:---:|